Alliedium/awesome-devops/11_k8s_dev_tools_kubectl_krew_vscode_15-sep-2022/README.md

 There should be at least one running pod with name starting at `demo-multi-stage-...`, the end part of the name being generated by Kubernetes

-21. Check the services in the active namespace
+21. Check the services in the active namespace:

 ```
 kubectl get services
 ```

-There should be at least one service named `demo-multi-stage`
+There should be at least one service named `demo-multi-stage`.

-22. See the logs of the pod `demo-multi-stage-...`
+22. See the logs of the pod `demo-multi-stage-...`.

-If there is only one such a pod, run the command
+If there is only one such a pod, run the command:

 ```
 kubectl logs $(kubectl get pods -o name | grep demo-multi) --tail=3
 ```

-Otherwise, you should use the pod name, i.e. complete name with Kubernetes-generated end part
+Otherwise, you should use the pod name, i.e. complete name with Kubernetes-generated end part:

 ```
 kubectl logs <pod_name> --tail=3
 ```

-The last 3 lines of the pod logs should be displayed
+The last 3 lines of the pod logs should be displayed.

-23. Forward the host port 7080 to the port 8080, which is listening by service
+23. Forward the host port 7080 to the port 8080, which is listening by the service:

 ```
 k3d cluster edit demo-cluster-1 --port-add 7080:8080@loadbalancer